os-fpga/1st-CLaaS/README.md

 The webserver is running.
 You can open `http://localhost:8888/demo.html` in a local web browser and explore Mandelbrot generated in the Python webserver or in the C++ host application.

 You can also open `http://localhost:8888/client.html`.
 Click "Open", click "Init FPGA", enter coords, like 0, 0, zoom: 1, depth 100, "GET IMAGE" or "Start" for a flythrough.

+More instructions for the Mandelbrot application are [here](tree/master/apps/mandelbrot).

 # F1 Instance Setup